MichiganNLP/vlog_action_recognition/README.md

-The dataset will be soon here!
+The dataset and the code will be soon here!